Mining, geotechnical and safety engineering

 Our multi-disciplinary research group encompasses a wide range of applications including rock mechanics, excavation design and novel techniques, numerical modelling, mine automation, electronic control, mine planning, safety and risk management, accident/incident investigation, use of remote sensing and associated visualisation technology, to evaluate and characterise complex engineering problems.
 We address global challenges for the mining and excavation-related industry to maximise resources, improve safety and minimise risks.

-- Professor John Coggan - Associate Professor in Geotechnical Engineering
+- Professor John Coggan - Professor in Geotechnical Engineering

 - Professor Patrick Foster - Associate Professor in Mine Safety, Director of Education